v1ld/reactive_hud/README.md

    (Armor protection degrades below 50%.)
 *  RHudWeaponPercentage (75%): show if armor/helmet < 75% condition.
    (Weapon damage degrades below 75%.)
+*  RHudWeightPercentage (90%): show if encumbrance > 90% of capacity.
 *  RHudHTSPercentage (90%): show if any of hunger, sleep, thirst, or rads taken > 90% of first threshold (RHudHTSThreshold).
 *  RHudHTSThreshold (400): first threshold for HTS values.
 The default